NRL legend Andrew 'Joey' Johns slams insurance claims from Manly experts that he 'introduced gambling culture to the club'

-Johns, whose friendship with Hayson stretches back at least 10 years, said any tip he presented gambling to the club was 'ridiculous' and 'ludicrous', reported The Daily Telegraph.
+Johns, whose friendship with Hayson stretches back at least 10 years, said any tip he presented gambling and poker 88 to the club was 'ridiculous' and 'ludicrous', reported The Daily Telegraph.

 Johns signed up with Manly as a coaching consultant in 2012 and experts informed The Daily Telegraph that difficulty at the club began around the very same time.

-However Johns strongly denied he was accountable for introducing characters such as Hayson and porn baron Con Ange to Manly gamers.
+However Johns strongly denied he was accountable for introducing characters such as Hayson and porn baron Con Ange to Manly gamers at.